kartik-avula/Data_Science/Week2/Course_notes.md

   * .GlobalEnv first always
   * new loaded packages (using _library()_).
 LIFO
   * _stats_ down to _base_ packages and then _empty_ environment
+ * The _parent frame_ of a function is its calling environment

 ## Why lexical scoping in statistics
 * At first glance, lexical scoping does not really seem useful because - what would be the case where you define a function in one environment and then change environments and call it.
 After all you the most likely use case is that you do both these in the same package or .GlobalEnv